S. Jaishankar: Minister of External Affairs (2019–present)

-In October 2024, responding on the relationship with China, Jaishankar said at Carnegie Endowment for International Peace in Washington, "The overall relationship with China had “not been great” over the last few years because China had reneged on certain agreements it had with India about how to keep the border between the two countries tranquil."
+Jaishankar has been credited for maintaining stable relations between India and China after the Doklam standoff.
+In October 2024, responding on the relationship with China, he said at Carnegie Endowment for International Peace in Washington, "The overall relationship with China had 'not been great' over the last few years because China had reneged on certain agreements it had with India about how to keep the border between the two countries tranquil."
 In September 2024, on trade with China, he said at the Gulf Cooperation Council Joint Ministerial Meeting in Riyadh, "We are not closed to business from China.
 There is nobody who can say I will not do business with China.
 I think the issue is which sectors do you do business in and on what terms you do business.
 It is far more complicated than a black and white binary answer."
 During an official visit to London in March 2025, his security was breached.